-Name of the statute Nature of the dues Amount in Lakhs Period to which the amount relates Forum where dispute is pending Remarks , if any Central Sales Tax Act, 1956, Jharkhand Central Sales Tax and Interest/Penalty 45.70 2011-12 Deputy Commissioner of Commercial Tax Central Sales Tax Act, 1956, Jharkhand Central Sales Tax and Interest/Penalty 26.82 2012-13 Deputy Commissioner of Commercial Tax
+Nature of the Statute Nature of dues Amounts in Lakhs Period to which the amount relates Forum Where Dispute is pending Remarks, If any Central Sales Tax Act, 1956, Jharkhand Central Sales Tax and Interest/Penalty 45.7 2011-12 Deputy Commissioner of Commercial Tax Central Sales Tax Act, 1956, Jharkhand Central Sales Tax and Interest/Penalty 26.82 2012-13 Deputy Commissioner of Commercial Tax

-- (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender.
+- viii.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - ix. (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender. - (b)According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority.